SoftyBoy/DailyStuding/readme.txt

 ## 2018-09-03
 > - adding all daily studing files to git reporsitory!
-> - Creating a new branch is quick.
+> - Creating a new branch is quick & simple.